In a previous post, we explored a basic session-based replication setup for SpagoBI. However, that configuration lacked true session redundancy.

 JkLogLevel info

-Add the below configuration end of the file in httpd.conf.
+Add the following configuration at the end of the httpd.conf file:

 # Configure monitoring